awahlig/spc_web/README.md

 # Vanderbilt SPC (Web UI)

-This integration connects Home Assistant to a Vanderbilt SPC alarm panel using its built-in Web UI.
+This integration connects Home Assistant to a Vanderbilt SPC alarm panel using its built-in web UI.

-It provides:
+Unlike the [official integration](https://www.home-assistant.io/integrations/spc/), it does not require a gateway.

-- An `alarm_control_panel` entity for **All Areas**
+- Provides an `alarm_control_panel` entity for **All Areas** only
-- Live state updates (armed away / disarmed)
-- Arm / disarm control from Home Assistant
+- Supports "Armed away" / "Disarmed" states only
-- Configurable polling interval
+- State updates implemented by polling (configurable interval)

-No external bridge is required.
+- Doesn't require a gateway

 ---

-## ⚠️ Important security note
+## Security

-SPC panels use a **very old TLS implementation**:
+SPC panels use a **very old TLS implementation** that is considered unsafe nowadays.

-- TLS 1.2 only
-- Self-signed certificates
-- Legacy RSA cipher (`AES256-SHA`)
-- Unsafe renegotiation

-To support this, the integration deliberately relaxes OpenSSL security settings.
+The integration deliberately relaxes OpenSSL security settings to interface with the panel.

-**Do not expose your SPC panel to the public internet.**
+**Never expose your SPC panel to the public internet.**
 Use this integration only on trusted local networks or via VPN.

 ---

 ## Installation

-### Manual (custom integration)
+### Manual

 1. Copy the `custom_components/spc_webui` folder in `config/custom_components` in Home Assistant.
 2. Restart Home Assistant.

----

-## Limitations

-- Only **All Areas** is supported
-- Only `Unset` and `Fullset` are implemented
-- No event push – polling only
-- Depends on the Web UI remaining compatible
+### HACS

+1. Add this repository to HACS.
+2. Search for it by name and install it.

 ---